isaacrankin/launch/README.md

 ####Notes
 If you add another vendor library you'll need to run `grunt`.

-To commit the compiled state to git, delete the `.gitignore` file in the root directory but keep `src/.gitignore`.
+To commit the compiled state, delete the `.gitignore` file in the root directory but keep `src/.gitignore`.

 *****